manetu/policyengine/docs/docs/concepts/policy-conjunction.md

 Each phase represents a different aspect of the access decision, and all mandatory phases must agree for access to be granted.
 This separation provides the following benefits:

 - It enables different teams or systems to manage their respective concerns independently while maintaining a coherent overall access control posture.
 - It allows the respective policies to remain small and focused since they are brought together dynamically on a request-by-request basis.
-This is easier than trying to maintain a single policy that covers all possible situations.
+This is easier than maintaining a single policy that covers every possible situation.

 ## How Phases Are Combined